elaineg/blog/_posts/2016-08-29-travel-blogging-to-montreal.md

 **6:05AM** Breakfast boxes are brought up to our room.
 It's bare bones fare: An ice cube disguised as a Granny Smith apple, a rock solid croissant, a cup of water branded "Fat-free Activia Yogurt", and a blueberry muffin no doubt made of equal parts sticky tack and peanut butter.
 In a moment of weakness, the effort required to peel the muffin off the walls of my mouth after every bite is not worth the title.
 I don't finish my breakfast, but I'm sure I won't need to eat until lunchtime.
 A minor setback.

 **8:00AM** In a devastating turn of events, I learned that my plan was, indeed, not foolproof.
 I had not foreseen a glaring detail: Bus wifi.
 A teen does not sleep when they have access to high speed internet.
 I watch my crown melt off my head in the form of Viserys getting his gold crown.
-Yeah, I'm rewatching *Game of Thrones*.
-You know my perfect plan is completely done.
+Yeah, I'm rewatching *Game of Thrones*, and obliterating my perfect plan.

 **8:17AM** A little boy throws up within the first twenty minutes of our bus ride.
 I feel an immeasurable amount of triumph knowing that I've conquered a five-year old.
 Morale is high, even though it comes with a pretty bad smell.